 - I know toasting the breadcrumbs is an extra step (and an extra pan) but it really adds so much flavor and extra crunch.
 I highly recommend you don't skip this part.

-Whether you are just looking to jazz up your green beans or you’re trying to get your family to eat more vegetables, I hope you give these a try.
+So whether you are just looking to jazz up your usual green beans or you’re trying to get your family to eat more vegetables, I hope you give these Southern green beans a try.

 I think they’ll be a new favorite. ❤️